perforce/helix-authentication-extension/docs/LDAP.md

 well as SSO authentication by means of the `auth-check-sso` trigger (which the authentication extension implements).

-## Docker Demo

-See the [Development.md](./Development.md) file for details on setting up and starting the docker containers which demonstrate the use of the extension and the service together, along with an LDAP service and the Shibboleth IdP.

 ## Perforce Configuration

 Permitting a combination of authentication mechanisms is a matter of setting the